sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

    gcloud auth configure-docker
    ```

-3. Add the access token to the ~/.docker/config.json file:
+3. Log into the repository to add the access token to the ~/.docker/config.json file:

    ```
    docker login https://gcr.io